DSR-RHIT/me497-reproducible-research/cm/cm025_ch07_reshaping-data.md

 | ZM    |     27.98|     25.68|     32.33|     38.66|    25.78|    29.17|     46.15|
 | ZW    |     21.80|     32.36|     27.04|     21.99|    28.78|    34.08|     29.45|

-In a report, we might list the full table in an appaendix with possibly an subset shown in the main report to show representative values.
+In a report, we might list the full table in an appendix with possibly an subset shown in the main report to show representative values.

 wide to long
 ------------